Foreign relations of the Ottoman Empire: Wars with Russia, 1768–1774

 Following a border incident at Balta, Sultan Mustafa III declared war on Russia on 25 September 1768.
-The Turks formed an alliance with the Polish opposition forces of the Bar Confederation, while Russia was supported by Great Britain, which offered naval advisers to the Russian navy.
+The Ottoman formed an alliance with the Polish opposition forces of the Bar Confederation, while Russia was supported by Great Britain, which offered naval advisers to the Imperial Russian Navy.

 The Polish opposition was defeated by Alexander Suvorov.
 He was then transferred to the Ottoman theatre of operations, where in 1773 and 1774 he won several minor and major battles following the previous grand successes of the Russian Field-Marshal Pyotr Rumyantsev at Larga and Kagula.

 Naval operations of the Russian Baltic Fleet in the Mediterranean yielded victories under the command of Aleksey Grigoryevich Orlov.
 In 1771, Egypt and Syria rebelled against the Ottoman rule, while the Russian fleet totally destroyed the Ottoman Navy at the battle of Chesma.

 On 21 July 1774, the defeated Ottomans signed the Treaty of Küçük Kaynarca, which formally granted independence to the Crimean Khanate; in reality it became dependent on Russia.
 Russia received 4.5 million rubles and two key seaports allowing the direct access to the Black Sea.

 The supply of Ottoman forces operating in Moldavia and Wallachia was a major challenge that required well organized logistics.
 An army of 60,000 soldiers and 40,000 horses required a half-million kilograms of food per day.
 The Ottoman forces fared better than the Russians, but the expenses crippled both national treasuries.
 Supplies on both sides came using fixed prices, taxes, and confiscation.

 19th century

-As the 19th century progressed, the Ottoman Empire grew weaker and Britain increasingly became its protector, even fighting the Crimean War in the 1850s to help it out against Russia.
-Three British leaders played major roles.
-Lord Palmerston in the 1830–65 period considered the Ottoman Empire an essential component in the balance of power and was the most favourable toward Constantinople.
-William Gladstone in the 1870s sought to build a Concert of Europe that would support the survival of the empire.
-In the 1880s and 1890s Lord Salisbury contemplated an orderly dismemberment of it, in such a way as to reduce rivalry between the greater powers.
+As the 19th century progressed, the Ottoman Empire grew weaker and the United Kingdom increasingly became its protector, even fighting together in the Crimean War during the 1850s against the Russians.
+Three British prime ministers played major roles in Anglo-Ottoman relations during this period.
+Lord Palmerston considered the Ottoman Empire an essential component in the balance of power and was the most favourable toward Constantinople.
+William Ewart Gladstone sought to build a Concert of Europe that would support the survival of the empire.
+In the 1880s and 1890s, Lord Salisbury contemplated an orderly dismemberment of it, in such a way as to reduce rivalry between the greater powers.